elephantscale/intel-analytics-zoo-tutorials/labs/model-serving-lab/README.md

 We are going to use an example already contained in Analyics Zoo around Recommendation, the NeuralCF example.
 You can view it [here](https://github.com/intel-analytics/analytics-zoo/tree/master/zoo/src/main/scala/com/intel/analytics/zoo/examples/recommendation/README.md)

+We will then wrap the example in a web service based on Spring Boot, a subproject of Spring Framework.

 ## Step 1: Clone the Analytics Zoo github repo